Efficient Algorithms for Envy-Free Stick Division With Fewest Cuts: Exploiting Structure

-Furthermore, \Lpieces is left- and \Cuts is right"=continuous. \end{lemma} \begin{proof} The functions are given as finite sums of terms that are either of the form $\lfloor \frac{L}{l} \rfloor$ or $\lceil \frac{L}{l} - 1 \rceil$.
+\begin{proof} The functions are given as finite sums of terms that are either of the form $\lfloor \frac{L}{l} \rfloor$ or $\lceil \frac{L}{l} - 1 \rceil$.
 Hence, all summands are piecewise constant and never increase with growing~$l$.
 Thus, the sum is also a non"=increasing piecewise"=constant function.

 The form $\nicefrac{L_i}{j}$ of the jump discontinuities is apparent for each summand individually, and they carry over to the sums by monotonicity.